ria1511singh/Quick-Invoicer/README.md

 ### Dashboard 📊

 - Provides a centralized dashboard for easy navigation and access to various functionalities.

-### Customer Management 👤

-- Create, edit, and delete customer information.
-- Search and filter customers based on various criteria.
-- View customer purchase history and generate reports.

-### Store Management 🏬

-- Manage store information and connect with all other attributes for easy data access.

 ### Product Management 🛍️